pfsense/docs/source/nat/port-forward-troubleshooting.rst

 Troubleshooting Port Forwards
 =============================

-If problems are encountered while attempting a port forward, try the following.
+If problems are encountered while attempting a port forward using pfSense® software, try the following.

 #.
 If the :doc:`/nat/forwarding-ports-with-pfsense` guide was not
    followed exactly, delete anything that has been tried and start from